COOLOOLA Recreation Area (RA) is often viewed as a ‘smaller sibling’ to its more famous counterpart (Fraser Island) in Great Sandy NP.

 Accessed from the south via a vehicular ferry near Tewantin that takes you across the Noosa River (the RA is just north of the Sunshine Coast tourist mecca of the same name), Cooloola RA offers a brilliant weekend (or longer) escape from the city, with its mix of beach driving, loads of bushwalking tracks, inland lakes that host numerous native birdlife (for the birdwatchers among us; there has been up to 350 species recorded here), beach and river fishing, paddling (canoe or kayak) and a spread of sublime campsites that range from right on the beach to nestled beside Noosa River’s banks.

 For a weekend adventure we recommend starting at the southern end of the RA, with access via the aforementioned ferry.
-Don’t forget to buy your vehicle access permit – $25.90 week or $41 month – and camping permits from the Great Sandy Information Centre, near the Noosa River ferry, before you get on the ferry (visit Queensland's for all the info).
+Don’t forget to buy your vehicle access permit – $25.90 week or $41 month – and camping permits from the Great Sandy Information Centre, near the Noosa River ferry, before you get on the ferry (visit Queensland's Department of National Parks site for all the info).

 Once you’re in the RA you will soon be at the first access track that leads to Teewah Beach.
 This beach runs the full length of the RA’s eastern border and is a great drive, with one caveat: be sure to check tide times and air-down your tyres before venturing onto the sand.

 Surprisingly (or maybe not), Teewah Beach still claims a few vehicles each year, simply due to drivers not being aware of tide times – or becoming bogged at the turn of the tide.
 Either way, it’s easy to avoid an act of stupidity by simply checking tide times as part of your trip prep.
 Lecture over, it’s time to continue north – albeit with some caution.